Undergraduate Summer 2022 Housing Contract

-- Room rent is charged to the student’s University account and includes all utilities and internet service.
-Phone service is not provided in student rooms.
+- rent is charged to the student’s University account and includes all utilities and internet service.

 - Use of unauthorized wireless access points (routers, wireless printers, wireless game counsels/devices, etc.) are prohibited in the residence halls.

-- No room changes may be made without prior approval of the Office of Housing and Residential Education.
+- No room changes may be made without prior approval of the Office of Housing and Residential Experience.

 - Students who are found to be in violation of University policy may be required to change room assignments or vacate University housing as directed by the Senior Director of Housing Operations or his/her designee.

-- Any personal property remaining in the assigned room at the expiration of the current housing contract may be disposed of at the discretion of the Senior Director of Residential Education or his/her designee.
+- Any personal property remaining in the assigned room at the expiration of the current housing contract may be disposed of at the discretion of the Senior Director of Residential Experience or his/her designee.
 Solely for the convenience and benefit of students, items may be stored without cost in rooms designated for this purpose for a specified period of time.
 The University accepts no responsibility for loss or damage for any reason whatsoever.
-Property remaining in these storage rooms past the designated times of removal may be disposed of at the discretion of the Senior Director of Residential Education or his/her designee.
+The resident releases the University from any and all claims for loss or damage to personal property remaining in assigned room after expiration of this housing contract.
+The resident releases the University from any and all property remaining in these storage rooms past the designated times of removal may be disposed of at the discretion of the Senior Director of Residential Experience or his/her designee.

 - The University shall not be liable, and resident agrees to release and hold the University harmless, for any damage to property or injury to person arising out of resident’s occupancy of the assigned rooms, except such damage or injury that result from negligent acts or omissions of the University.
 Interruption or curtailment of any utilities or service, or damage to property or injury to person, whether caused by strikes, mechanical failures or difficulties, or any cause beyond the control of the University, such as, but not limited to broken water pipes, shall not entitle resident to any claim against the University for damages or to any reduction in rent, unless, after being notified, the University fails to take reasonable measures to restore the service or to correct the failure or difficulty.